ricmac/Cybercultural/src/posts/multimedia-gulch-1994.md

 ---
 title: "Multimedia Gulch in 1994: The Age of Interactive CD-ROMs"
-description: "Multimedia Gulch was a trendy neighbourhood in San Francisco in the 1990s, home to wannabe rock stars making CD-ROM adventure games.
-They lived fast in a time of slow modems."
+description: "Multimedia Gulch is a trendy neighbourhood in San Francisco in the 1990s, home to wannabe rock stars making CD-ROM adventure games.
+They live fast in a time of slow modems."
 date: 2025-01-16
 permalink: "p/multimedia-gulch-1994/"
 tags: ['dotcom', '1994', 'season4']